Cantabrian Mountains: Geography

-The Cantabrian Mountains make a sharp divide between "Green Spain" to the north, and the dry central plateau.
+The Cantabrian Mountains sharply divide "Green Spain", to the north, from the dry central plateau.
 The north facing slopes receive heavy cyclonic rainfall from the Cantabrian Sea, whereas the southern slopes are in rain shadow.

 Main ranges

 The Cantabrian Range has three very distinct sections from west to east:

 Western

 The Asturian Massif and its foothills.
 Geologically it is an eastern prolongation of the Galician Massif with Paleozoic folds.
 It is cut by deep east-west oriented canyons such as the Cares River valley.
 Highest point Torre de Cerredo 2,648 m.